-With the start of the new term in 2019, we’ve been noting down different ways to help you support pupils prepare for the reading test in SATs Ks2 papers taking place in May.
+We’re always looking for ways to help support with the KS2 SATs.
+With that in mind, we’ve been noting down different ways to help you support pupils prepare for the reading test in SATs Ks2 papers taking place in May.
 We hope that our tips will help you and your class beat the test!

 1. Start with the process of reading

 Whilst it is important to focus on the style of questions that appear in the tests, it’s often useful to begin with the process of reading.
 Try providing regular practice for the pupils to read texts aloud.
 Focus on any long and complex sentences or words so that they are more comfortable with the reading test in May.
 Some children may feel self-conscious about reading aloud.
 You might like to read aloud a sentence yourself and ask your class to repeat it with emphasis on a particular word.
 This can be particularly useful to link with grammar.
 When reading aloud, ask your class to consider how the use of the comma for example, or the fronted adverbial helps us in our comprehension.

 Last year, 1/5th of the questions focused on vocabulary in context.
 In order to build this skill up in your class, try explicitly teaching new vocabulary.
 There are some excellent resources, and we particularly love the Vocabulary Ninja website which has free words of the day.